dongmeic/MPO_Data_Portal/PopulationData/README.md

 # Explanations

-Two dashboards were originally in this data category and the [Population Data](https://www.lcog.org/957/Population-Data) has been updated in 2019 by Bill Clingman.
+Two dashboards were originally in this data category and the [Population Data](https://www.lcog.org/957/Population-Data) has been first updated in 2019 by Bill Clingman.
 The script *Census_TitleVI.r* organizes data for the [Socio-Economic Data dashboard](https://lcog.org/958/Socio-Economic-Data) (Title VI).
-The sript *TitleVI_for_Kyle.r* creates a 'Communities of Concern' dashboard for 9 census tracts in Lane County outside MPO and 2 census tracts in Douglas County.
+The sript *TitleVI_Lane_Douglas.r* creates a 'Communities of Concern' dashboard for 9 census tracts in Lane County outside MPO and 2 census tracts in Douglas County.

-Another dashboard on vechile mile traveled (VMT) and population was added to this data category in December 2020.
+The [Population Data](https://www.lcog.org/957/Population-Data) dashboard has been further updated on December 15, 2020, by Dongmei Chen.
+Another dashboard on vehicle miles traveled (VMT) and population was added to this data category at the same time, using the same population data.
+The data sources are explained [below](https://github.com/dongmeic/MPO_Data_Portal/tree/master/PopulationData#data-sources-for-vmt-and-population).
+The script *VMT_Pop.r* cleans data for the time-series VMT and population plots.

 ## Data Sources for the Title VI dashboards